fommil/fpmortals/manuscript/backmatter.md

   1 :.
 2 :.
 Nil
 ~~~~~~~~

-Haskell already comes with a linked list, using square bracket notation
+Haskell already comes with a linked list, which is so fundamental to functional
+programming that it gets language-level square bracket syntax `[a]`

 {lang="text"}
 ~~~~~~~~